 EYC operates four community-based schools in partnership with the local communities and offers students quality education and opportunities they would not otherwise have access to, including:

 Aspects central to EYC’s model are a focus on the individual student and a culture of giving back.
-We view both as critical not only to the personal development of the student but also to their ability to create change for themselves, their families, and their communities.
+We view both as critical to the personal development of the student and to their ability to create change for themselves, their families, and their communities.

 Before EYC, many of our students thought they would never graduate high school and would find jobs similar to their parents as street vendors, trash collectors, or tuk-tuk drivers.
-Instead, EYC has helped hundreds of students stay in school and even complete vocational training or university.
+Instead, EYC has helped hundreds of students stay in school and complete vocational training or university.
 These students have developed the skills and confidence necessary to drive positive change for themselves, their families, and their communities through better jobs and through the spirit of giving back.

 Our impact truly comes alive through the stories of our students.
 Take a moment to meet some of our students including Simouy, one of EYC’s first generation of students.
 Prior to starting at EYC, Simouy believed her future would be limited to the traditional roles of women in Cambodia.
 Today, she is a university graduate and the recipient of a scholarship to pursue her Master’s in Gender Studies in Australia (her departure to Australia has been delayed due to COVID-19).
 These are the faces and stories that inspire us every day.

-We appreciate your interest and investment in EYC, and we are committed to making your dollars go further with transparency and accountability.
-We are able to serve over 1,000 students and 2,500 community members each year on an annual budget of $300,000.
+We appreciate your interest and investment in EYC, and we are committed to making your funds go further with transparency and accountability.
+We serve over 1,000 students and 2,500 community members each year on an annual budget of $300,000.